 Frequently Asked Questions

-All applicants to a CEGEP, for any given DEC program, must have the Quebec Secondary School Diploma or the equivalent including:
+All applicants to a CEGEP, for any given DEC program, must have the Quebec Secondary School Diploma or equivalent.

 In addition to the above basic admission requirements, some programs have other requirements and/or pre-requisites.
 For further information, please see Program Pre-requisites.